DotNetLau/Teqit.Extensions.Seq/README.md

 builder.Services.AddSeq(apiKey: "01234567890123456789");
 ```

-Add the following to your built `WebApplication` object if you want request logging to appear in SEQ (this requires the Serilog.AspNetCore package to be installed):
+Add the following to your built `WebApplication` object if you want request logging to appear in SEQ:

 ```c#
 using Serilog;